Important deadlines for 2023

-The final date for your RRSP contributions to be eligible for the 2020 tax year.
-Refer to your Notice of Assessment (NOA) or access My Account information on the Canada Revenue Agency (CRA) website for your total RRSP contribution limit for the 2020 tax year.
+The final date for your RRSP contributions to be eligible for the 2022 tax year is March 1, 2023.
+Refer to your Notice of Assessment (NOA) or access My Account information on the Canada Revenue Agency (CRA) website for your total RRSP contribution limit for the 2022 tax year.

 Tax filing deadline for individuals

 The deadline to file your 2022 personal income tax return is May 1, 2023, unless you're self‑employed.
 However, the CRA encourages individuals who expect to receive benefits under the GST Credit or the Canada Child Benefit not to delay the filing of their tax return to ensure their entitlements for the 2023-24 benefit year are properly determined.

 Tax filing deadline for self-employed individuals

 The deadline to file your 2022 taxes is June 15, 2023 if you're self‑employed.

 An approximate timeline of when you can expect tax documents from IG Wealth Management